openethereum/parity-ethereum/README.md

 - Minimal memory and storage footprint
 - Synchronise in hours, not days with Warp Sync
 - Modular for light integration into your service or product

+ Build your own highly customisable blockchains for private use, enterprise environments, and research and development experimentation.

+ - Multiple consensus mechanisms with Pluggable Consensus
+ - Exclusive privacy and access control features
+ - Variety of deployment solutions
+ - Fast transaction processing
+ - Supports shared key generation and management

 ## 2. Technical Overview <a id="chapter-002"></a>